twooldridge/workshop/snpArcher.md

-# Configuring snpArcher
+# Setting up a `snpArcher` run

 Ok, the following assumes that you have already set up a `snpArcher` Conda environment and have successfully executed the example datasets (see [setup](https://github.com/twooldridge/workshop/blob/main/terminal.md)).
 Let's do some other organizational things in the project folder before we start.
-Your philosophy on organization may differ, but here's what I do:
+Your philosophy on the organization of your working directories may differ, but there has to be one.
+The idea is that you can understand and localize your analyses easily.
+Here's an example of the way we will be organizing the data for the workshop:

 ```
 mkdir -p data      # Where raw data goes